malonkey1/Synergist/readme.md

 # SETUP:

 To set this up on your own server, you need to be set up for binning as explained [in this handy page](https://corps.ouro-comdev.com/index.php?title=Server_Setup_for_Making_Bins).
 Then you need the following:
-- I recommend you use the .exes included in this repo, as the existing ones don't have the `IsPetClass` flag available for classes, and using any binaries other than the ones I've provided will probably crash.
+- I recommend you use the .exes included in the folder `Build Bins with these exes`, as the existing ones don't have the `IsPetClass` flag available for classes, and using any binaries other than the ones I've provided will probably crash.
+It's a version of master modified to incorporate the pet class flag.

   - Optionally, you can edit the class .def files to comment out the `IsPetClass` line in `C_PC_Duo.def` and `V_PC_Mastermind.def` and build with the old exes, but you won't have bodyguarding or inspiration sharing in this case.